WenderHost/nccagent-extras/README.md

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 ## Changelog ##

+### 2.9.9 ###
+* Updating the CSG API route to authenticate users via an all numeric value for "Email" which means we are authenticating against the user's NPN or by an email address which means we are authenticating against the user's `user_email` field in their profile.

 ### 2.9.8 ###
 * Product page edits: